Random walks in cones: Introduction, main results and discussion

-Our moment assumption is optimal in the sense that the asymptotic behaviour of $\mathbf P(\tau_x>n)$ is in general different if $\mathbf E|X|^p=\infty$.
-Indeed, consider a cone with $p>2$ and let $X$ be of the form $X=R\xi$, where $R$ is a non-negative random variable with
+Our moment assumption is optimal in the sense that the asymptotic behavior of $\mathbf P(\tau_x>n)$ is in general different if $\mathbf E|X|^p=\infty$.
+Indeed, consider a cone with $p>2$ and let $X$ be of the form $X=R\xi$, where $R$ is a nonnegative random variable with

 and $\xi$ takes values on the unit sphere with some positive density on $\Sigma$.
-Clearly, $\mathbf E|X|^p=\infty$, i.e. the moment assumption is not fulfilled.
-It follows from the structure of $X$ that for some positive $c$ and all sufficiently small $\gamma$.
-Then
+Clearly, $\mathbf E|X|^p=\infty$, that is, the moment assumption is not fulfilled.
+It follows from the structure of $X$ that